 2 teaspoons pumpkin pie spice

 Steps to Make It

 Prepare the Crust

-Add the butter, almond flour, coconut flour, salt, Xanthan gum, and erythritol to the bowl of a food processor.
-Pulse until the butter has been broken into small pieces and dispersed into the flour.
-Add the egg and continue blending until the dough forms into a ball.
+Add the butter, almond flour, coconut flour, salt, xanthan gum, and confectioners' Swerve to the bowl of a food processor.
+Pulse until the butter is dispersed into the flour and is in pea-sized pieces.

 Prepare the Filling

 Gather the ingredients.
 Pre heat oven to 325 F.